-- Self-help meetings (AA, NA, CA, SOS, SMART Recovery). - AODA treatment. - Doctor's appointments: letter confirming appointment day and time on company letterhead. - Work: must provide pay stubs indicating hours worked. - Appointments with Probation/Parole Agent. - Elder care: letter from doctor indicating the name of individual in need of care and documenting the need for care.
-Address where the elder care will take place. - Child Care. - Shopping/errands: must provide all receipts. - Church: must provide bulletin. - Work Search: provide applications, business cards. - Release for Education: this includes high school/college/vocational school.
-School schedule (official document from the educational institution) is required and must be submitted. - WCS appointments and court appearances.
+- Self-help meetings (AA, NA, CA, Celebrate Recovery, SMART Recovery) - AODA treatment - Doctor's appointments: letter confirming appointment day and time on company letterhead - Work: must provide pay stubs indicating hours worked - Appointments with Probation/Parole Agent - Elder care: letter from doctor indicating the name of individual in need of care and documenting the need for care.
+Address where the elder care will take place - Child Care - Shopping/errands: must provide all receipts - Church: must provide bulletin - Work Search: provide applications, business cards - Release for Education: this includes high school/college/vocational school.
+School schedule (official document from the educational institution) is required and must be submitted - WCS appointments and court appearances

-Any other requests must have prior approval from the Alcohol Treatment Court Team and the Judge.
+Any other requests must have prior approval from the OWI Treatment Court Team and the Judge.
 Failure to follow any of the above rules may cause suspension or revocation of privileges.
 Release restrictions:

-- Clients must request any change in their schedules with at least 24 hour notice. - All changes must be approved by staff. - Clients are not permitted out for more than 12 hours per day, seven days per week. - Must be reachable by telephone during scheduled hours at the approved work site, childcare site, or other destination. - Approval for release on holidays must be granted in advance.
+- Clients must request any change in their schedules with at least 24-hour notice - All changes must be approved by staff - Clients are not permitted out for more than 12 hours per day, seven days per week - Must be reachable by telephone during scheduled hours at the approved work site, childcare site, or other destination - Approval for release on holidays or any extracurricular events must be granted in advance